ataboo/FlangeAssist/README.md

 Changes:
 ==================
 v0.19 (06/02/14):
--Added geometric shape calculator on unit converter -Added welding electrode reference
+-Added Geometric Shape Calculator on unit converter -Added Welding Electrode reference
+-Added Cash Counter
 -Separated tools in new menu layout
 -Added fraction to nearest 16th on calculated units -Remembered to update the About Page